CDLUC3/mrt-doc/meetings/2019-03-25-Minio-Next-Steps.md

    the fiscal year.
 2. Even if we take an aggressive approach to moving off OpenStack, we are likely to have content in both systems for some months.
-3. John and/or Kurt should discuss the fiscal issues with Ryan/Brian.
+3. John C. confirms we are OK to absorb the charges as an infrastructure cost during the migration/validation

 ### Open question: Dryad